bluehackrafestefano/ONDIA_Azure_Capstone_Project/README.md

     - Name: `allow-https-internet`
     - Description: `Allow public secure (HTTPS) traffic to Grafana through the Load Balancer.`

-#### Bastion Subnet NSG (`bastion-subnet-sg`)
-- **Purpose:** Secure entry point for administrators using Azure Bastion.
-- **Rules:**
-  - ✅ Allow inbound **443 (HTTPS)** from Internet
-    - Source: Any
-    - Source port ranges: *
-    - Destination: Any
-    - Service: HTTPS
-    - Action: Allow
-    - Priority: `1000`
-    - Name: `allow-https-internet`
-    - Description: `Allow HTTPS traffic from the Internet to Azure Bastion service.`
-  - Azure Bastion tunnels these protocols internally, so they should remain closed externally.

 ### 5. Public IPs
 - Provision **Public IP addresses** for resources that require external access:
   - **Bastion** → Already provisioned automatically when creating Bastion (`vnet-grafana-bastion Public IP`).
 Used **only** for administrators via Azure Portal.